 The Great Reno Balloon Race is one of the most iconic events in Reno, and even though it takes place in September, it’s still a great time to visit.

-The festival features countless balloon launches, balloon glow flights, and even an opportunity to get up close and personal with some unique activities you might not be able to find anywhere else and you’ll get some amazing views of the Sierra Nevada Mountains.
+The festival features countless balloon launches, balloon glow flights, and even an opportunity to get up close and personal with some unique activities you might not be able to find anywhere else.
+You’ll get some fantastic views of the Sierra Nevada Mountains.

 For example, there are several opportunities for visitors to sign up for “glow” flights that will take them high above the city at night—when all of its sights are lit up like a Christmas tree.
-If you’re looking for a one-of-a-kind experience, the Great Reno Balloon Race is definitely worth a visit.
+If you’re looking for a unique experience, the Great Reno Balloon Race is worth visiting.

 See Related: Best Hot Air Balloon Rides Around the World